Welcome to PayPal!

 PayPal may communicate with you about your PayPal account and the PayPal Services electronically.
 You will be considered to have received a communication from us, if it's delivered electronically, 24 hours after the time we post it to our website or email it to you.
 You will be considered to have received a communication from us, if it's delivered by mail, 3 Business Days after we send it.

-You acknowledge and agree that PayPal may share the information provided by you and the terms of the agreement between you and PayPal with the Authorised Dealer Bank/nodal bank in order to enable the Authorised Dealer Bank/nodal bank to conduct the requisite due diligence in accordance with the Authorised Dealer Bank's/nodal bank's Know-your-customer (KYC) obligations.
+You acknowledge and agree that PayPal may share the information provided by you and the terms of the agreement between you and PayPal with the Authorised Dealer Bank in order to enable the Authorised Dealer Bank to conduct the requisite due diligence in accordance with the Authorised Dealer Bank's Know-your-customer (KYC) obligations.